Part 17: Design Trajectories with Astrogator

 This was a basic introduction to Astrogator.
 In this lesson, you did the following:

-• Used a Launch Vehicle object to launch a vehicle that followed an ascent trajectory from a launch point to an orbit insertion point.
+• Used a Launch Vehicle object to launch a vehicle that followed an ascent trajectory from a launch point to an orbit insertion point

-• This allowed the Satellite to follow the Launch Vehicle object, to separate from the Launch Vehicle at the end of its trajectory, and to place the Satellite object into a LEO.
+• Inserted a Satellite object, switched the propagator to Astrogator and used a Follow Segment.
+This allowed the Satellite to follow the Launch Vehicle object, to separate from the Launch Vehicle at the end of its trajectory, and to place the Satellite object into a LEO.

-• Used a Target sequence, a Maneuver segment, and a Propagate segment to place the Satellite orbit into a TOI.
+• Used a Target sequence, a Maneuver segment, and a Propagate segment to place the Satellite orbit into a TOI

-• Finalized its orbit by creating another Target Sequence that placed the Satellite into a GEO.
+• Finalized its orbit by creating another Target Sequence that placed the Satellite into a GEO

-• Used an MCS Segment Summary Report to determine maneuver times, required Delta-V, estimated burn duration, and estimated fuel usage.
+• Used an MCS Segment Summary report to determine maneuver times, required Delta-V, estimated burn duration, and estimated fuel usage

 On your own